itsina96/FAC-application/README.md

 # FAC-application
-A personal website made as a part of FAC application.
+A personal website for Founders and Coders.
-This one page website was made using only HTML, CSS and vanila Javascript.
-It does NOT include : Github themes, bootstrap, jquery and other frameworks and libraries.
+This one page website is made using only HTML, CSS and vanila Javascript.<br> It does NOT include : Github themes, bootstrap, jquery and other frameworks and libraries.

 To visit, please click <a href="http://itsina96.github.io/FAC-application">here</a>